Marcus Armstrong: 2022

 Having driven in the post-season test with them, Armstrong signed a deal to for Hitech Grand Prix during the 2022 season, partnering Jüri Vips.
 Shortly before the season, Armstrong commented that he "not going to give up" F1 seat and "[did] not want to leave anything off the table in 2022".

-For the opening Bahrain round, Armstrong qualified 13th and made up positions until his race was cut short on lap 3 when Jake Hughes thumped him at the back, sending Armstrong into a stall.
-He had a much better feature race, starting on the softs saw the Kiwi up to third by lap 11.
+For the opening Bahrain round, Armstrong qualified thirteenth and made up positions until his race was cut short on lap three when Jake Hughes thumped him at the back, sending Armstrong into a stall.
+He had a much better feature race, starting on the softs saw the Kiwi up to third by lap eleven.
 A late safety car saw him jump Felipe Drugovich and cross the line in fifth place.
-In Jeddah, he qualified fourth, but was given his first ever top-3 start after Jack Doohan was disqualified.
+In Jeddah, he qualified fourth, but was given his first ever top-three start after Jack Doohan was disqualified.
 In the sprint race, Armstrong was engrossed in a tight battle with Vips but the Estonian driver won out.
 With just three laps to go, Armstrong again retired as he spun, with his engine unable to get going.
 In the feature race, he was passed by Liam Lawson at the end of the opening lap, before regaining it as Lawson had a problem in the pits.
 However, Armstrong would end in fifth place as he was overtaken by Jehan Daruvala and Hughes towards the end.

 In Imola, he qualified ninth, giving him a second place start for the sprint race.
 He made a decent start to jump Logan Sargeant off the line, and never looked back to take his first win of the year and second overall ahead of both Prema cars, despite having no radio for the entire race.
-In the feature race, he finished in 16th after an early safety car ruined his alternate strategy.
-The Barcelona round saw him end tenth after starting 13th in the sprint race.
+In the feature race, he finished in sixteenth after an early safety car ruined his alternate strategy.
+The Barcelona round saw him end tenth after starting thirteenth in the sprint race.
 Again on the alternate strategy in the feature race, Armstrong would exit the pits in tenth, but fought back and claim seventh, passing Théo Pourchaire on the last lap.